 Canvas: The University of Denver uses Canvas as its learning management system.
 You may log in to https://du.instructure.com with your DU ID number and PioneerWeb password to access the course.
+Please ensure your settings allow for e-mail announcement notifications.
 Here are some helpful Canvas resources to get you started: